pmccabe5/pmccabe5.github.io/about.md

         - National Collegiate Cyber Defense Competition ([NCCDC](https://www.nationalccdc.org/))
             - 2021 Main Team Member (Captain, Responsible for Business Injects and Linux administration if needed)
         - Southeast Collegiate Cyber Defense Competition ([SECCDC](https://cyberinstitute.kennesaw.edu/seccdc/index.php)):
-            - 2021 Main Team Member (Captian, Responsible for Business Injects and Linux administration if needed):
+            - 2021 Main Team Member (Captain, Responsible for Business Injects and Linux administration if needed):
                 - **Won** SECCDC Region for the first time in school history
                 - Placed **Best in Business**
                 - Placed top 8 in the Qualification Round
-            - 2020 Main Team Member (Captian, Responsible for Business Injects and Linux administration if needed)
+            - 2020 Main Team Member (Captain, Responsible for Business Injects and Linux administration if needed)
                 - Placed **fourth overall**
                 - Placed top 8 in the region for the first time in 6 years
             - 2019 Main Team Member